-- 1. While storage memory data is on the display, press F4 (MK F) to display the folder name input screen. - 2.
+- 1. While storage memory or SD card memory data is on the display, press [F4] (MK F) to display the folder name input screen. - 2.
 Input up to eight characters for the name you want to give to the folder.

 - Only the following characters are supported: A through Z, {, }, ', ~, 0 through 9 Inputting any invalid character will cause an "Invalid Name" error. - An "Invalid Name" also occurs if the name you input is already being used by an existing file. - To cancel folder creation, press EXIT. - 3.
-Press to create the folder and return to the storage memory information screen.
+Press EXE to create the folder and return to the storage memory or SD card memory information screen.